-First, work on the course every day.
-The best way to acquire any skill - be it playing acoustic guitar or speaking Portuguese - is to practice every day.
-Similarly, the best way to do well in this course is to practice (i.e., work on the course) every day.
+First, work on the course six days a week.
+The best way to acquire any skill - be it playing acoustic guitar or speaking Portuguese - is to practice frequently.
+Similarly, the best way to do well in this course is to practice (i.e., work on the course) frequently.